seatgeek/djjob/README.markdown

 ) ENGINE = INNODB;
 ```

 > You may need to use BLOB as the column type for `handler` if you are passing in serialized blobs of data instead of record ids.
-For more information, see [this link](https://php.net/manual/en/function.serialize.php#refsect1-function.serialize-returnvalues) This may be the case for errors such as the following: @unserialize(): Error at offset 2010 of 2425 bytes@
+For more information, see [this link](https://php.net/manual/en/function.serialize.php#refsect1-function.serialize-returnvalues) This may be the case for errors such as the following: `unserialize(): Error at offset 2010 of 2425 bytes`

 Tell DJJob how to connect to your database: